Dpbudke/QTL2_NF/README.md

 - **Age**: Age at measurement or sacrifice
 - Additional experimental factors as needed

+**Single-Sex Studies**:
+For studies with only one sex (all-female or all-male cohorts), the `sex` column must still be present in the covariate file because r/qtl2 uses it as cross metadata for X chromosome handling — it is not only a statistical covariate.
+Do not omit this column from the input file.
+If the `sex` column is absent, use `single_sex = 'female'` (or `'male'`) in `nextflow.config` and the pipeline will add it automatically.
+See the `--single_sex` parameter documentation in the Configuration section for full details.

 **Phenotype Data Types Supported**:
 - **Clinical phenotypes**: Body weight, organ weights, biochemical measurements
 - **Gene expression**: RNA-seq derived expression levels (log2 CPM + inverse rank normalized)